 A credit card with lower interest rates will also help as much.
-If you have other types of loans like mortgages, short term loans, student or car loans, your refund will come in handy in reducing the amount you owe the bank.
+If you have other types of loans like mortgages, short term installment and cash loans, student or car loans, your refund will come in handy in reducing the amount you owe the bank.

 For example, you can owe the bank a total of $1300 plus $1200 late.
 If your negotiating skills are good enough, you could ask them for a deal on complete payment.
 There are cases where people paid only what they originally owed without the late fees, saving tons of money.
 So, in this example, by paying the full amount of $1300, you could save up to $1200 on the forgiven late fees.

 Once in a while, we find ourselves in a financial dilemma, and saving money for a fallback is a wise thing to do.
 Considering that unforeseen circumstances could find you broke and days away from your payday, setting aside emergency funds should not be optional.
 If you have an emergency account, deposit more cash for unexpected expenses, if you don’t have one already, your tax refund will help you set one immediately.

 You should have at least three months of emergency funds apart for any case.
 Suppose a natural disaster hits your city, like an earthquake or a flood, or suppose someone you love has an emergent medical condition.
 The emergency money can be a life savior in these kinds of cases.
 At least 10% of every dollar you earn should go into your emergency account.